 -f id_uftp argument.
 Please see here for information about key generation.

-We strongly suggest to protect the UFTP private key with a passphrase.
+We suggest to protect the UFTP private key with a passphrase.
 If an automated data transfer is required, the key may be generated without passphrase as long as the above mentioned security measures are respected.
-In this case we suggest regular key exchange.
+In this case, we suggest replacing the key on regular basis.
 Please note that theft of the private key may allow a malicious attacker to access, modify and/or destroy your data.
-JSC reserves the right to change this policy at any time in case of a change to the thread assessment.
+JSC reserves the right to change this policy at any time in case of a change to the threat assessment.

-To authorize the key for JUDAC access, execute the following commands on JUDAC
+To authorize the key for JUDAC access, copy the public key into the correct file on JUDAC :

 Retrieve information about the remote server